marc-rene/Open_A-Life/README.md

  - Read the state of the World from **../API/Ready.world** and write the current world to **../API/writing.world**

  - Read and adjust behaviour according to **../API/Operation.mode**.
-Operation.mode should be a number which corolates to a function, such as exiting, adjusting speed of execution, pausing, etc... _These codes can be found below_
+Operation.mode should be a number which corolates to a function, such as exiting, adjusting speed of execution, pausing, etc... _These codes can be found in the table below_

+Further details of how each implementation works can be found in the **Readme.md** of each implementation's folder... _Which will be coming soon!_